Where it all began…

 The roar of the ocean

-The sound of barred owls at night
+Barred owls calling at night

-Friends that don’t take life too seriously
+Friends who don’t take life too seriously